Backup and Disaster Recovery London

 - External cloud deployments lack your own direct control of the data centre resources.
 Then there is always the fear that the external company will go out of business, have a service outage, or a security breach preventing access to your company data.

-Datto Local and Cloud Backup (Hybrid backup) solutions offer organisations a combined approach that provides the best of both worlds.
+Datto Local and Cloud Backup (Hybrid backup) cost effective recovery solutions offer organisations a combined approach that provides the best of both worlds.
 Take advantage of the best elements of both deployment models, and you have an intelligent business continuity strategy.

 There’s a good reason why businesses rely on email providers such as MailChimp to send high volume broadcasts and this became obvious to one worker last month who inadvertently crashed the entire NHS mail system.
 A test email sent to … Read more When ‘send to all’ landed a mail server in A&E

 Online cloud storage company Dropbox has revealed that the details of more than 60 million accounts were stolen in a previously announced breach.
 The company confirmed it forced password changes for a number of accounts following the breach.
 The announcement highlights the ongoing … Read more More than 60 million Dropbox accounts ‘stolen’